 Where is the line between good satire and inappropriate, offensive humor?
 And why do we have such a hard time find it?

-Donald Trump's war with the media has only been escalating with his first few days.
-But do they and those whose oppose him in Hollywood really have that much power?
+Donald Trump's war with the media had only escalated during his presidency.
+But do they and those who oppose him in Hollywood really have that much power?

 Most people love a woman who is great fighter.
 The success of women's' MMA being an example.
 It's becoming just as big in movies, but doe the ethics surrounding it damage their credibility?

 The Riot at Berkley University has caused a debate over the limits of free speech and how far should people protecting civil rights go.
 And in the process it has brought up shadows of the past